I may get paid commission for purchases made after clicking a link in this post.

 A good site structure helps your readers understand what your blog is all about.
 It helps them find what they are looking for on your website AND it encourages them to stay longer on your site.
 In other words, site structure means your readers have a better UX (User eXperience).

 UX is a hugely important part of SEO because search engines want to give their users the best results.
 As I have said before, being the best result is the way you get to number 1 in search results.
 Part of being that best result is giving your readers a great UX.
-And a huge part of delivering a great UX is having a well organised, clear and helpful site structure.
+And a huge part of delivering a great UX is having a well organized, clear and helpful site structure.

 How site structure helps search engines…